Rider’s Story – Strength and Survival After Leukemia

 Rider during leukemia treatment

-Rider’s chemotherapy treatments left him with close to no immune system, meaning he couldn’t leave the hospital and couldn’t have visitors other than Jen, for months at a time.
-On top of enduring cancer treatment during a global pandemic, Rider and his mom also witnessed the protests in Minneapolis that garnered the world’s attention after the killing of George Floyd.
+Rider’s chemotherapy treatments left him with close to no immune system, meaning extended hospital stays and no visitors except his mom.
+Isolated further by the global COVID-19 pandemic, Rider and his mom also witnessed the protests in Minneapolis that garnered the world’s attention after the killing of George Floyd.
 They could see some of the protests outside his hospital room window.

 “Not only were we fighting cancer during a pandemic and had social justice issues in the city, but he’s stuck in a room at 12 years old,” Jen said.
 “He just wants to play sports and do what everyone else is doing, but other people weren’t doing those things either.”

-Rider hadn’t had time to mentally process the trauma he’d been through during treatment, and when he came home, the weight of everything he’d endured hit him full force.
-His mental health spiraled, and he told Jen he wanted to kill himself.
+Rider hadn’t had time to mentally process the trauma he’d been through during treatment, and when he came home, he felt the weight of everything full force.
+His mental health spiraled, and he confided in Jen that he had thoughts of ending his life.

 “There were days when I just didn’t want to suffer,” he said.